AckerlyXu/heima/articles/cache/cache-dotnet-how-to-use-in-role.md

 In-Role Cache provides a way to perform caching by using a portion of the memory of the virtual machines that host the role instances in your Azure cloud services (also known as hosted services).
 You have greater flexibility in terms of deployment options, the caches can be very large in size and have no cache specific quota restrictions.

+>[!NOTE]
->[AZURE.NOTE] Starting with Azure SDK 2.6, In-Role Cache is using Microsoft Azure Storage SDK version 4.3.
+> Starting with Azure SDK 2.6, In-Role Cache is using Microsoft Azure Storage SDK version 4.3.
 In previous versions of the Azure SDK, In-Role Cache used Azure Storage SDK 1.7.
 Applications using In-Role Cache with versions of the Azure SDK before 2.6 should migrate to Azure SDK 2.6 before Azure Storage version 2011-08-18 is decommissioned on December 9th, 2015.
 For more information, see [Azure SDK 2.6 Release Notes - In-Role Cache](azure-sdk-dotnet-release-notes-2_6#in-role-cache-updates) and [Microsoft Azure Storage Service Version Removal](http://azure.microsoft.com/blog/2014/08/04/microsoft-azure-storage-service-version-removal/).

 Caching on role instances has the following advantages:

 - Pay no premium for caching.
 You pay only for the compute resources that host the cache.
 - Eliminates cache quotas and throttling.
 - Offers greater control and isolation.
 - Improved performance.
 - Automatically sizes caches when roles are scaled in or out.
 Effectively scales the memory that is available for caching up or down when role instances are added or removed.
 - Provides full-fidelity development time debugging.
 - Supports the memcache protocol.

 In addition, caching on role instances offers these configurable options:

 - Configure a dedicated role for caching, or co-locate caching on existing roles.
 - Make your cache available to multiple clients in the same cloud service deployment.
 - Create multiple named caches with different properties.
 - Optionally configure high availability on individual caches.
 - Use expanded caching capabilities such as regions, tagging, and notifications.

 This guide provides an overview of getting started with In-Role Cache.
 For more detailed information on these features that are beyond the scope of this getting started guide, see [Overview of In-Role Cache][].